You-know-who-skills/Winc-Academy-opdrachten-per-24-01-2023/superpy/README.md

 You can copy de codes below and paste them in your terminal as shown below in the screenshot.

-to get started with my Superpy project.
-Have fun managing!
+Have fun managing with Superpy!

 ![Screenshot example for where to paste the code.](image.png)